Kim Jong Un Reportedly Makes First Appearance In Three Weeks After Death Rumors, Looking Healthy

-As NBC News reported, Kim was seen accompanied by his sister at the ceremony in the city of Suncheon, which comes after days of reports that Kim had either fallen into dire health or died.
+As NBC News reported, Kim was supposedly seen accompanied by his sister at the ceremony in the city of Suncheon, which comes after days of reports that Kim had either fallen into dire health or died.
 As NK News noted, the pictures released on Friday appeared to show Kim in good health, conflicting with reports that he had fallen into a vegetative state following a heart surgery gone awry.

 “Photos of Kim Jong Un at the event did not show any notably signs that the DPRK leader might be in particularly bad heath, though they did show him standing in front of a golf cart — also seen following his extended disappearance from public view for health reasons in 2014,” the report noted.